 Responding to messages and emails should be done in a professional manner with a polite and understanding tone that maintains formal diction and proper etiquette.
-Our team values are open communication, honesty, and respect.
-Meeting notes will be taken in every meeting and uploaded to a document on Teams.
-If a team member misses a meeting for whatever reason, it is their responsibility to look at the recorded notes from the meeting and stay up to date with all project details.
+Our team values open communication, honesty, and respect.
+Meeting notes will be taken in every meeting and If a team member misses a meeting for whatever reason, it is their responsibility to look at the recorded notes from the meeting and stay up to date with all project details.

 Dress Code